Luxembourg Pet Import Requirements

 The European Union (EU) does not recognize any countries as rabies-free.
 Dogs, cats, and ferrets from all countries are subject to current rabies vaccination according to their regulations.
 The EU classifies countries as either:

-The requirements to import a rt a dog, cat or ferret to Luxembourg will depend on the classification of the origination country, and whether your pet has entered an unlisted third country within the past 4 months.
+The requirements to import a rt a dog, cat or ferret to Luxembourg will depend on the classification of the origination country and whether your pet has entered an unlisted country within the past 4 months.
 Click on the links above to find your country classification.

-Pet owners should identify the classification of their origination country before reviewing import regulations for Luxembourg.
+Pet owners should identify the classification of their country of origin before reviewing import regulations for Luxembourg.

-• All pets must enter Luxembourg with or within five days of their owner*.
+• All pets must enter Luxembourg with their owner*.
 Proof of travel will be required AND

 • The transport applies to no more than five pets** unless proof of participation in a competition or show is available, and pets are over six months of age AND